gmc-code/PC-app-development/docs/Anvil/fibonacci_numbers.rst

                 .. code-block:: python

-                    def hailstone_start_change(self, **event_args):
+                    def Fibonacci_start_change(self, **event_args):
-                        if self.hailstone_start.text:
+                        if self.Fibonacci_start.text:
-                            self.hailstone_start.text = min(100000, self.hailstone_start.text)
+                            self.Fibonacci_start.text = min(100000, self.Fibonacci_start.text)

 ----

 .. admonition:: Tasks

      #.
-The longest sequence is 351 for hailstone(77031) for numbers <100,000.
-Find another hailstone number under 100000 with a sequence length over 200.
+The longest sequence is 351 for Fibonacci(77031) for numbers <100,000.
+Find another Fibonacci number under 100000 with a sequence length over 200.
      #.
 Advanced: Create a list of multipliers to replace the 3 multiplier.
 Add a textbox to enable the user to enter the multiplier.
 Restrict the values to 1, 3, 5, 7 or 9. e.g **3, 5** or **1, 3, 7**.
-Randomly choose form this list when generating each new number in the hailstone sequence.
+Randomly choose form this list when generating each new number in the Fibonacci sequence.

     .. dropdown::
         :icon: codescan